-House poised to pass Equality Act, prohibiting discrimination based on sexual orientation and gender identity
+House votes to pass Equality Act, prohibiting discrimination based on sexual orientation and gender identity

 The legislation would amend federal civil rights laws to ensure protections for LGBTQ Americans in employment, education, housing, credit, jury service and other areas.
 It is a top legislative priority of President Biden, who in a statement last week called the bill “a critical step toward ensuring that America lives up to our foundational values of equality and freedom for all.”

+A number of religious denominations are lobbying against the measure, saying its lack of religious exemptions creates one of the most sweeping challenges to religious liberty in decades.

+Groups including the Church of Latter-day Saints, Orthodox Jews and Seventh-day Adventists, among others, say it could halt free and reduced lunches for children across the country who attend single-gender parochial schools, require church community halls to rent space for LGBT ceremonies and could threaten federal security grants for synagogues and mosques facing violence because of their faiths.

-The House debate over the issue has included at-times personal testimony from several lawmakers.
+The House debate over the issue included personal testimony from several lawmakers.
+Several LGBT members of Congress were among those who rose in support of the measure, as were lawmakers whose family members are transgender.

+Rep. Ritchie Torres (D-N.Y.), the first LGBT Afro-Latino member of Congress, said during Thursday’s debate: “I am here to claim what discrimination denies: Equal protection under the law.”

 On Tuesday, freshman Rep. Marie Newman (D-Ill.) delivered an emotional floor speech in which she mentioned her daughter, who she said came out to her as transgender years ago.